On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-All this analysis allows us to show in Figure 5 and Figure 6, respectively, the topological behavior of asymptotic curves of one of the extended asymptotic directions fields for a cubic and a quartic polynomial.
+All this analysis allows us to show in Figure \ref{pol-cubico-ext} and Figure \ref{pol-cuartico-ext}, respectively, the topological behavior of asymptotic curves of one of the extended asymptotic direction fields for a cubic and a quartic polynomial.
 The topological behavior of asymptotic curves for a polynomial of higher degree is similar.
-Finally, in Figure 7 and Figure 8 we exhibit, respectively, the asymptotic curves of a field of asymptotic directions for the polynomials $f(x,y) = x (x^2-y^2)$ and $f(x,y)=xy(x^2-y^2)$.